-Certain provisions of the proposed rule contain "collection of information" requirements within the meaning of the Paperwork Reduction Act (PRA).
-In accordance with the requirements of the PRA, the FDIC may not conduct or sponsor, and the respondent is not required to respond to, an information collection unless it displays a currently valid Office of Management and Budget (OMB) control number.
-The FDIC's OMB control number associated with this proposed rule is 3064-0213 and is titled, "Industrial Banks and Industrial Loan Companies."
+Certain provisions of the proposed rule contain "collection of information" requirements within the meaning of the Paperwork Reduction Act (PRA).76 In accordance with the requirements of the PRA, the FDIC may not conduct or sponsor, and the respondent is not required to respond to, an information collection unless it displays a currently valid Office of Management and Budget (OMB) control number.
+The FDIC's OMB control number associated with this proposed rule is 3064-0213 and is titled "Industrial Banks and Industrial Loan Companies."

-As stated above, the proposed rule would change the scope of the existing rule by revising the definition of "Covered Company" to include conversions involving a proposed industrial bank or industrial loan company under section 5 of the HOLA, or other situations as determined by the FDIC; clarifying the relationship between written commitments and the FDIC's evaluation of the relevant statutory factors; and setting forth additional criteria that the
+As stated above, the proposed rule would change the scope of the existing regulations by revising the definition of "Covered Company" to include conversions involving a proposed industrial bank or industrial loan company under section 5 of the HOLA, or other situations as determined by the FDIC; clarifying the relationship between written commitments and the FDIC's evaluation of the relevant statutory factors; and setting forth additional criteria that the FDIC would consider when assessing the risks presented to an industrial bank by its parent company and any affiliates, and evaluating the industrial bank's ability to function independently of the parent company and any affiliates.